seb86/MailPoet-WooCommerce-Add-on/readme.txt

 = Translation Support =

-MailPoet WooCommerce Add-on is in need of translations.
+MailPoet Checkout Subscription for WooCommerce (Legacy) is in need of translations.
 Is the plugin not translated in your language or do you spot errors with the current translations?
 Helping out is easy!
-Click on "[Translate MailPoet WooCommerce Add-on](https://translate.wordpress.org/projects/wp-plugins/mailpoet-woocommerce-add-on)" on the side of this page.
+Click on "[Translate MailPoet Checkout Subscription for WooCommerce (Legacy)](https://translate.wordpress.org/projects/wp-plugins/mailpoet-woocommerce-add-on)" on the side of this page.

 = Support =